IES Freiburg: Environmental Studies and Sustainability

 Academic Credit

 Students must carry 16 credit hours per semester.
-Students are not permitted to take fewer than 16 credits unless they have the permission of their dean and advisor in advance.
-Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
+Transfer credit will only be granted for courses in which students receive a grade of a C (2.0) or above.

 Curriculum